kube-arbiter/website/docs/User Cases/overview.md

 TBD：
 1. Support grouping of nodes for resource isolation
-2. Oversold configuration of pod and node for temporary resource feed
+2. Configurable overcommit of pod and node resources